jorritmesman/selmaprotbas/README.md

 ### What was changed from the SELMA model?
 #### v1.0
 - The model is now carbon-based, instead of nitrogen-based (i.e. where possible, quantities are now expressed in mmol C, instead of mmol N)
-- A silica cycle was added
+- A silicon cycle was added
 - Variable nutrient ratios in detritus and fluff are now possible, as detritus and fluff are now put in separate variables for each element.
   This could cause problems with mass conservation in SELMA if detritus, sediment, and phytoplankton had not all the same nutrient ratio.
 - Calculation of chlorophyll is now exclusively based on phytoplankton C content and the Yc parameter (C:Chl ratio)